 Easy-to-use potentiostat without the high price

-The Ossila Potentiostat is a powerful but easy-to-use measurement device for performing cyclic voltammetry.
-With a low price, FREE worldwide shipping and our two-year warranty, more laboratories than ever can now be equipped with a three electrode system for measuring and analysing the electronic properties of materials.
+The Ossila Potentiostat is a powerful but easy-to-use measurement device designed specifically for performing cyclic voltammetry, one of the most widely used electrochemical techniques in the scientific community.
+With a low price, FREE worldwide shipping and our two-year warranty, more laboratories than ever can now be equipped with a sophisticated three electrode system for measuring and analysing the electronic properties of materials.

 Potentiostats are control and measurement devices designed to output a controlled potential.
 Unlike other voltage sources, potentiostats contain feedback circuitry between the output and measured potential.
 This enables them to maintain a set potential through a circuit with varying resistance by increasing or decreasing the output so that the measured potential remains constant.